-“I told you not to light a fire,” Izanami said softly.
+“I told you not to light a fire,” Izanami whispered.
 “You never do listen to me.”

 “That is not true.
-And I lit a fire because I do not like drinking in the dark.”
+I lit a fire because I dislike like drinking in the dark.”

 “Yet your cup remains untouched.
 You have not touched it because you know you would be as I am, the moment the sake passes your lips.”

 Izanagi said nothing.
 He kept his gaze on the dance flames, which reflected the ghastly state of his wife, but mercifully kept the worst of her from direct sight.
 “Yes,” he muttered.
 “Like you, I would be a prisoner of Yomi-no-Kuni forever.
-To wander its plains for eternity, forbidden to leave.”
+Doomed to wander its plains for eternity.
+Forbidden to leave.”

 “How is he?”

 “In my rage, I beheaded him and dismembered his body into eight parts.
 But like you and I, he is a god.
 He lives on in another form.
 A phenomena of the floating world to be known as volcanoes.
-Like the way he burned his mother to death, he will scotch the land with his sorrow and fury.”
+In the same way he burned you to death, he will scotch the land with his sorrow and fury.”

 Izanagi eyed the shadowy forms behind his wife.
-Till then, the duo had said nothing, nor moved, but he had no doubt that these two would be the first his wife would dispatch to stop his departure.
+Till then, the duo had said nothing, nor moved, but he had no doubt that these two would be the first to attack once his wife gives the order.
 Would he be able to best them in combat?
 To outrun them?
 The taller one, Raijin, was the embodiment of lightning.
-As for the half rotten one with the scaly claws, Izanagi didn’t want to even imagine what she, it, was capable of.
+As for the half rotten one with the scaly claws, Izanagi didn’t even want to imagine what she, it, was capable of.
 “I am Izanagi,” he said as he too rose.
 “I am the creator god of the eight million.
-You, nor your henchmen, cannot hope to restrain me.”
+Neither you, nor your henchmen, can hope to restrain me.”

-“We will try.
+“We will try, regardless.
 And should we fail, I will kill a thousand of your mortal creations each day.
-Till you find it in your heart to return to me, and to accept me as what I now am.”
+I will continue doing so till you find it in your heart to return to me.
+To accept me for what I now am.”

-“To which I will create a thousand and five hundred, each day, to replace those you have taken.”
+“Should you do so, I will create a thousand and five hundred each day to replace those taken by you.”
 Izanagi braved a direct glance at his wife.
 His first since entering the hut.
 What he saw chilled his chest, and steeled his resolve to leave.
 “I will create new gods too.
 By myself.
 They will rule over the lands we rose from the sea.
 It will be a glorious kingdom.
 One as splendid as the rising sun.
 That, I promise you.”